How Greed Destroys Traders in the Option Market

 1. Follow a Proper Trading Plan

-Define entry, target, stop loss, and position size before entering any trade.
+Always define entry, target, stop loss, and position size before entering any trade.

 2. Focus on Consistency

-3. Avoid Oversized Positions
+3. Avoid Very Large Positions

-Large quantity increases emotional pressure and risk significantly.
+Large quantity increases emotional pressure and risk.

 4. Accept Missed Opportunities